chaance/create/README.md

 # `@chance/create`

-Quickly spin up a new project with starter templates designed … me
+Quickly spin up a new project with starter templates designed for … me

 ```sh
 npx @chance/create <template>